spuzi/machine_learning_training/developing_llm_applications_with_langchain/retrieval_augmented_generation/Rag storage and retrieval using Vector Databases.md

 # So the model knows what to do, we'll construct a prompt template,
 # which starts with the instruction: to review and fix the copy
-# provided, insert the retrieved guidelines.
+# provided, insert the retrieved guidelines and copy to review
+# and an indication that the model should follow with a fixed version
 message = """
 Review and fix the following TechStack marketing copy with the following guidelines in consideration: